irapandey/project-ai-services/docs/rag-setup.md

 ## Access the Chatbot

-The chatbot URL is rendered on the terminal once the application is created and can also be viewed by using the `ai-service application info` command.
+The chatbot URL is rendered on the terminal once the application is created and can also be viewed by using the `ai-service application info <app-name>` command.

 ```bash
 $ ai-services application info rag-test